CaptSiro/rps/README.md

-# RPS
-## Rock Paper Scissors rogue-like deck building game
+# Rock Paper Scissors rogue-like deck building game

 This game has beed deprecated due to fundamental game design issue and because the premise is not fun